XronTrix10/Telegram-Leecher/README.md

 ## **💡 Features**

- - Download Files of Folders From google drive or any direct link Link
+ - Download Files of Folders From google drive or any direct Link
  - Zip Folders/Files
  - Unzip .zip Files
  - Upload files to Telegram